tomdorr/COM304_FOUNDATION_1/workup/raspberrypi/README.md

 see https://github.com/lukechilds/dockerpi

-NOTE make sure your entrypoint.sh has linux line endings!!
+NOTE make sure your entrypoint.sh has linux line endings!!  - see .gitattributes